In 1968 he tested for a role in Rosemary's Baby (1968), but Roman Polanski ended up casting John Cassavetes for the part.

 Hit #88 on the Billboard Hot 100 singles chart in 1980 with the song "Let's Do Something Cheap and Superficial", from the film Smokey and the Bandit II (1980).

-He had a long love affair with Dinah Shore.
+Had a long affair with Dinah Shore.

-He has English, with more remote Northern Irish (Scots-Irish), Scottish, and Dutch, ancestry.
+He has English, with more remote Northern Irish (Scots-Irish), Scottish and Dutch ancestry.
 He is also said to have Cherokee Native American roots, although it is not clear if this ancestry has been documented/verified.

-Has been named to Quigley Publications' annual Top 10 Poll of Money-Making Stars 12 times, tying him for 10th place with Harrison Ford.
+Has been named to Quigley Publications' annual Top 10 Poll of Money-Making Stars 12 times, tying him for tenth place with Harrison Ford.
 John Wayne is #1 on the all-time list, with 25 appearances in the Top 10.